 Per day salary = basic salary/30days

 Per hour salary = basic salary×12/365/8hrs

-The above difference has shown not all the companies in the UAE have followed the labor law.
-You may find the variation in the overtime paid between the company to company.
+The above difference has shown that all the companies in the UAE have not followed the UAE labor law.
+You may find the variation in the overtime paid from the company to the company.

-Another disgusting thing is you and your counterpart who is working for different companies with a similar basic salary and have done equal hours of OT, your pay will not be similar at the end of the month.
+Another disgusting thing is that even if you and your friend work for different companies with the same basic salary and have done equal hours of OT, your pay will not be similar at the end of the month.

-Now, let’s look at the provision of UAE labor law, how should your company needs to calculate the overtime for the employees.
+Let’s take a look at the provisions of UAE labor law to see how your company should calculate overtime for employees.

-In most of the jobs in UAE, companies require an extra hour of work from the employees.
-The labor law does concern all types of works, therefore, you need to know whether you are entitled to overtime or not.
+Most jobs in the UAE require an additional hour of work from employees.
+The overtime law states that only certain level employees are eligible for overtime, therefore, you must know whether you are eligible or not.

 As per the labor law of the United Arab Emirates, the following position are not applicable for overtime.